This project is enormous,

 is the notaricon for bwza, the word-form translated in the

-day is a matter of conjecture.
-Even should we identify the right plant, however, we would gain little insight
+in this present day is a matter of conjecture.
+However, even

+should we identify the right plant, we would gain little insight

 is concepts/a that penetrate/z

-during

-evaluation/w of consciousness/b;
+during evaluations/w of consciousness/b;

 "hyssop" is also a focused/a